Huyletran999/AWS-WorkLogS/content/1-Worklog/1.7-Week7/_index.md

 ---

 ### Week 7 Objectives:

-* Connect and get acquainted with members of First Cloud Journey.
-* Understand basic AWS services, how to use the console & CLI.
 * Design and prototype automated incident response workflows and refine the project architecture based on mentor feedback.

 ### Tasks to be carried out this week: